nirajbx/nirajbx/README.md

 <br>
 <br>

-- 🔭 I’m currently working on [Frontier](https://frontier.xyz/).
+- 🔭 I’m currently working on Mini Projects.
-- 🌱 I’m currently learning Golang, Rust.
+- 🌱 I’m currently learning DSA, Nodejs.
-- 👯 I’m looking to collaborate on [Frontier](https://frontier.xyz/).
+- 👯 I’m looking to collaborate on Open Source Projects.
-- 🤔 I’m looking for help with Unifront documentation.
-- 💬 Ask me about Flutter or any tech related stuff.
+- 💬 Ask me about AIML or any tech related stuff.
-- 📫 How to reach me: [Twitter - @ravidsrk](https://twitter.com/ravidsrk)
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: I spend almost 12 hours listening to songs everyday.
+- ⚡ Fun fact: I Like to Explore Things more.

 ### Languages and Tools: